Bridging Cognitive Maps: a Hierarchical Active Inference Model of Spatial Alternation Tasks and the Hippocampal-Prefrontal Circuit: Methods

 To define the transition model, or $\mathbf{B}$ tensor, we use the learned parameters of the model.
 Through the learning process described in Section~\ref{sect:cscg}, the CSCG has learned the transition probability $P(\mathbf{s}_{t+1}|\mathbf{s}_{t},\mathbf{a}_t)$.
 This is parameterized as a tensor for which $\mathbf{B}_{i,j,k} = P(\mathbf{s}_i|\mathbf{s}_j,\mathbf{a}_k)$.
 We construct this tensor with the learned probabilities, for the same states that are considered in the likelihood matrix.
 Note that for ease of implementation, the active inference routines that we used require that any action could be executed from any state.
 However, in our task, some actions are not available or highly unlikely in some states (e.g., turning actions in a corridor).
 To handle this, we created a ``dummy state'' in the POMDP, which corresponds to observation 20 in Figure~\ref{fig:observations} to which we map the ``highly unlikely'' actions and to which we assign a large negative value (see below) to ensure that it is never selected during planning.
 In practice, we set a transition probability of $10^{-12}$ from every state to the dummy state (after which we re-normalize the tensor to sum to one for each action and state).
 We also set a self-transition of $1$ for the dummy state, therefore ensuring that it is ``absorbing''.

-Finally, we endow the active inference agent with prior preferences to secure rewards in the spatial alternation tasks in the $\mathbf{C}$ matrix.
+We endow the active inference agent with prior preferences to secure rewards in the spatial alternation tasks in the $\mathbf{C}$ matrix.
 For ease of implementation, we set these prior preferences manually, rather than extracting them from the learned parameters of the CSCG.
 For level 2, we set a preference over the conjunction of observations where the reward is $1$ to encourage the agent to follow the learned rule.
 As described above, when the level 2 action is selected, it sets the $\mathbf{C}$ matrix of level 1 to a large preference for the preferred state and to a value proportional to the distance (in the \emph{learned} state space of level 1) from said given state to the preferred state (except for the dummy state, for which the $\mathbf{C}$ vector has a fixed value.
 This is set to the lowest value, making the dummy state the least preferred state).

-Finally, the $\mathbf{D}$ matrix is set as a prior over the state.
+The prior over the state is parameterized by the $\mathbf{D}$ matrix.
 We parameterize this as a uniform distribution over all the states, except for the dummy state.
 This reflects the fact that in our simulations, the active inference agent is placed in the W-maze with a random pose and has to self-localize.

+Finally, the habit, or the prior over action is parameterized by the $\mathbf{E}$ tensor.
+For level 1, we parameterize this as a uniform distribution.
+For level 2, we model this habit as a Dirichlet distribution, that is conditioned on the current state of the agent, and is proportional to actions that were rewarding during learning.

+Using these tensors, inference at each single level can be implemented as a Bayes filter, iteratively computing the posterior over state at each timestep using the following update: